 Unmissable places to visit in Porto

 You can’t turn a corner in Porto without stumbling across a stunning building or neighborhood.
+Wondering how many days to spend in Porto?
 The city is jam packed full of beautiful monuments and landmarks, so you’ll want to spend a minimum of 3 days in Porto to take in all of the sights and sounds.
 Read on for some of the best places to visit in Porto!

 One of the oldest neighborhoods in Porto, the waterfront quarter is lined with restaurants, cafes, bars and multi-coloured buildings.
 Wander through the narrow cobblestone pathways to get a feel for Porto, or hop on a Douro river cruise to see the city from a different perspective.